 Teachers will find many uses for Shadow Puppet Edu, and they don't have to look very hard to find them!
 About 30 project ideas are included in the Ideas section of the app, organized by topic.
-Ideas include a family heritage map, an art portfolio, a history recap, a new report, digital storytelling, a science experiment recap, a persuasive ad, and more.
+Ideas include a family heritage map, an art portfolio, a history recap, a news report, digital storytelling, a science experiment recap, a persuasive ad, and more.
 Each activity includes CCSS alignment.
 More teacher resources are available online, too, including printables for storyboard planning, story maps, and instructions.
 Teachers could create their own Shadow Puppet Edu videos to introduce topics in class or to post online for flipped learning.Continue reading Show less

-Using Shadow Puppet Edu, students can create video slideshows, adding their own narration and text.
+Using Shadow Puppet Edu, students can create video slide shows, adding their own narration and text.
 Videos can be up to 30 minutes long and can include up to 100 images, free for classroom use.
 A video tutorial demonstrates how to make a video, and several sample videos are included as well.
-To create a new video, students tap the Create New icon and choose their images from the several resources included: the camera roll, other app libraries on the device, The Library of Congress, Maps, The Metropolitan Museum of Art, The British Library, NASA, and NOAA, as well as from Web searches that can be done within the app.
+To create a new video, students tap the Create New icon and choose their images from the several resources included: the camera roll, other app libraries on the device, The Library of Congress, Maps, The Metropolitan Museum of Art, The British Library, NASA, and NOAA, as well as from web searches that can be done within the app.
 Students just tap the images to include them.
 They can reorder them or move on to recording sound and adding text.
 To narrate the video, students simply hit Start and talk while they scroll through the images.
-They can zoom in on certain parts of the image as they speak or add text or clip art.
-When finished, they simply hit Save and can then share the video via social media.
-It is automatically saved to the device's camera roll and online, accessible via a direct link.Read more Read less
+They can zoom in on certain parts of the image as they speak, or add text or clip art.

 Key Standards Supported